 Joseph Tenne.
 Mr. Tenne has served as an independent director of our company since August 2014.
-Since May 2017, Mr. Tenne served as a financial consultant to Itamar Medical Ltd. (NASDAQ and TASE: ITMR).
-Mr. Tenne serves as a director at AudioCodes Ltd. (NASDAQ and TASE: AUDC), at OPC Energy Ltd., at Highcon Systems Ltd., at Electrion Wireless Ltd, at Sapir Corp Ltd. (TASE: SPIR) and at Ratio Oil Explorations (Finance) Ltd. (TASE: RATF).
+Since May 2017, Mr. Tenne has served as a financial consultant to Itamar Medical Ltd., a NASDAQ-listed company that was acquired by ZOLL Medical Corporation in December 2021.
+Mr. Tenne serves as a director at AudioCodes Ltd. (NASDAQ and TASE: AUDC), at OPC Energy Ltd. (TASE: OPCE), at Highcon Systems Ltd. (TASE: HICN), at ElectReon Wireless Ltd. (TASE: ELWS), and at Sapir Corp Ltd. (TASE: SPIR).
 From 2014 to 2017, Mr. Tenne served as the CFO and VP Finance of Itamar Medical Ltd. From 2005 to 2013, Mr. Tenne served as the CFO of Ormat Technologies, Inc. (NYSE and TASE: ORA).
-From 1997 until 2003, Mr. Tenne was a partner in Kesselman & Kesselman, a member of PricewaterhouseCoopers International Limited ("PwC Israel").
+From 1997 to 2003, Mr. Tenne was a partner in PwC Israel.
 Mr. Tenne holds a B.A. degree in Accounting and Economics and an M.B.A. degree from Tel Aviv University.
 Mr. Tenne is also a Certified Public Accountant in Israel.

 Itay Barzilay.
 Mr. Barzilay has served as a director of our company since May 2020.
 Since 2019 Mr. Barzilay has served as the CFO of Personetics.
-From 2010 to 2019, Mr. Barzilay held a number of finance leadership positions at Amdocs and most recently served as Vice President Finance for Amdocs Technology & Media and for Amdocs Global Services.
-From 2008 to 2010, Mr. Barzilay was CFO of MIND.
-From 2004 to 2008, Mr. Barzilay served in several finance management roles with Avaya (NYSE: AVYA) in the United States.
-Mr. Barzilay is a Certified Public Accountant, holds a BA in Accounting and Economics from Tel-Aviv University and an MBA from NYU's Stern School of Business.
+From 2010 to 2019, Mr. Barzilay held a number of finance leadership positions at Amdocs and most recently served as Vice President Finance for Amdocs Technology & Media and for Amdocs Global Services (NASDAQ: DOX).
+From 2008 to 2010, Mr. Barzilay was the CFO of MIND.
+From 2004 to 2008, Mr. Barzilay served in several finance management roles with Avaya.
+Mr. Barzilay is a Certified Public Accountant, holds a BA in Accounting and Economics from Tel Aviv University and an MBA from NYU's Stern School of Business.